jashkenas/coffeescript/TAME.md

 ---------------------

-The CoffeeScript tame addition uses a simlar continuation-passing translation to *tamejs*, but it's been refined greatly.
+The CoffeeScript tame addition uses a simlar continuation-passing translation to *tamejs*, but it's been refined.
 Here are the general steps involved:

 * **1** Run the standard CoffeeScript lexer, rewriter, and parser, with a